waepoints/waepointstandards-documentation/outline.md

 ### Consent System Commands

-I consent…, Opt in to…, Opt out of….
+I agree, and consent…, Opt in to…, Opt out of….

 ### Connection System Commands